Azure Stream Analytics solution patterns

 Create a Stream Analytics job to power real-time dashboarding experience

-With Azure Stream Analytics, you can quickly stand up real-time dashboards and alerts.
+With Azure Stream Analytics, you can quickly create real-time dashboards and alerts.
 A simple solution ingests events from Event Hubs or IoT Hub, and feeds the Power BI dashboard with a streaming data set.
 For more information, see the detailed tutorial Analyze fraudulent call data with Stream Analytics and visualize results in Power BI dashboard.

 This solution pattern offers the lowest latency from the event source to the Power BI dashboard in a browser.
 Azure Stream Analytics is the only Azure service with this built-in capability.